65: No Such Thing As A Chickenosaurus

 there are really cool photos on the mail of there's a 13-year-old who went snorkeling in Indonesia and he persuaded a shrimp to clean his teeth.

-He snorkeled down to whether it, because he found a cleaning station, one of these garages, basically, where they, and there it's not fish, it's shrimp.
+He snorkeled down to where the rest, because he found a cleaning station, one of these garages, basically, where they and there it's not fish, it's shrimp.

 Unbelievably cool.